drakontis/health_check_cli/README.md

 ## Usage

-To start using the health check CLI gem, in you terminal type:
+To start using the health check CLI gem, type in you terminal:
 ```
 health_check_cli
 ```

-The default application that is be checked is 'https://gitlab.com'
+The default application to be checked is 'https://gitlab.com'

-Currently in the prompt you can give the following commands:
+Currently, in the prompt you can give the following commands:
-* help : This command prints the application's manual.
+* help: This command prints the application's manual.
-* init : Reinitializes the application with a new endpoint.
+* init: Reinitializes the application with a new endpoint.
-* show : Displays the application that is under health check.
+* show: Displays the application that is under health check.
 * status: Displays the status of the given application and prints the response time.
-* exit : Exits the application
+* exit: Exits the application

-I hope to find some time to extend the gem's functionality
+I would like some time in the future to extend the gem's functionality. :)

 ## Development